 OK, so I know I'm being a bad player who blames the equipment but here goes.
 Missile Command is a deliberately difficult game at the best of times but I can't help feeling this genuine, licensed machine makes it impossible to survive more than a few attack waves.

 It's a Taito cocktail machine, apparently made under licence for Japan and Australia.
 Atari had their own cocktail version for the US and Sega made a licensed version for the UK.
-The issue, I believe with this version is the Taito manufactured 2 1/4" trackball.
+The issue, I believe with this version (and possibly all of the cocktail machines) is their 2 1/4" trackballs.

 The game itself is brilliant, instilling a sense of panic in the player with the most basic of graphics, a real masterpiece for 1980.
 I had no real intention of modifying this machine to make it easier but there did seem to be a number of ways the performance of the mini trackballs could be improved,,,